 1.9.
-Structure of Paper
+Structure of paper

-Sections 2-4 are the main sections of this paper.
+Sections 2, 3 and 4 are the main sections of this paper.
 They cover the analysis and description of endurants and perdurants.
 Section 2 introduce the concepts of entities, endurant entities and perdurant entities.
-Section 3 can be considered the main contribution of this paper.
-It introduces the external qualities of parts, components and materials, and the internal qualities of unique part identifiers, part mereologies and part attributes.
+Section 3 introduces the external qualities of parts, components and materials, and the internal qualities of unique part identifiers, part mereologies and part attributes.
 Section 4 complements Sect.
-3. It covers a less systematic analysis and description of perdurants.
+3. It covers analysis and description of perdurants.
+We consider the "compilation", Sect.
+4.11, of part descriptions, i.e., endurants, into behaviour descriptions to be a separate contribution.
 Section 5 concludes the paper.